 When you find holes in impatiens leaves that look jagged and slugs aren't to blame, look for 1/4- to 1/2-inch-long black beetlelike insects.
-Black vine weevils will eat impatiens leaves and the flowers.
+Black vine weevils also eat impatiens leaves and flowers.
 Catching these pests requires a nighttime trip to the garden with a flashlight.
 Crush any you find.
 Also keep an eye out for the white wormlike larvae on the leaves.

-Thrips and whiteflies damage impatiens.
-Like aphids, these insects suck sap from the leaves as they feed.
-Whiteflies are tiny winged insects, while thrips are small black, clear or white insects.
-Control is difficult with both these pests, as most insecticides don't kill them.
+Like aphids, thrips and whiteflies suck sap from impatiens leaves as they feed.
+Whiteflies are tiny, winged insects, while thrips are small black, clear, or white insects.
+Control is difficult with both of these pests, as most insecticides don't kill them.
 Natural predators usually keep these bugs in check outdoors.
 In a greenhouse or indoors, you may need to introduce natural predators, like ladybugs, to keep things under control.
 Ladybugs also eat aphids and other sap-sucking insects.

 Gardeners can also dislodge the pests in their early stage of development with a strong blast of water or by using a handheld vacuum to vacuum the pests from infected plants.
 Spraying the entire foliage with a ready-to-use insecticidal soap spray will reduce the population but won't entirely eliminate it, and you'll have to use repeated applications.
 Use the product as directed on the product label.